-In the colorless case, it is possible to reduce Equation \eqref{eq:qfree} to a scalar equation, see for example \cite{ledrappier2001some}.
-We extend this computation to the colored case.
+In the colourless case, it is possible to reduce Equation \eqref{eq:qfree} to a scalar equation, see for example \cite{ledrappier2001some}.
+We extend this computation to the coloured case.
 We define the matrix in $M_r(\bR)$,

 We now express $q_g$ as a function of $(z,p_g,p_{g^{-1}})$ and find a closed equation satisfied by $z$.
 For simplicity, we assume that for all $g \in G$, the matrix $p_g$ is invertible.
 If this is not the case, a similar argument holds but one should be careful with pseudo-inverses.